katiarp/Pewlett-Hackard-Analysis/README.md

 );
 ```

-Using SQL queries, I created a database table for every CSV file defining relationships and constraints. after creating the tables I imported the data from the CSV files into their corresponding tables by using the Import/Export tool in PgAdmin.
+Using SQL queries, I created a database table for every CSV file defining relationships and constraints.
+After creating the tables I imported the data from the CSV files into their corresponding tables by using the Import/Export tool in PgAdmin.
 Once I had all the tables and data, I started with analysis.

-## Results:
+## Results

 It was established that employees born between 1952 and 1955 were going to be retiring soon.
 The first query created gave me a list of employees with birth dates between ‘1952’ and ‘1955.’
 However, in order to determine retirement eligibility, it was necessary to narrow down the search and include only those employees hired between ‘1985’ and ‘1988.’
 I used the following query to get that result.